open-policy-agent/eopa/docs/enterprise-opa/how-to/install/local.md

 **Windows and macOS** binaries are provided for convenience and exploration.
 Only Linux binaries and container images are supported for use in production environments.

-Once you have downloaded and installed an Enterprise OPA binary in your `$PATH`, you can verify the installation by running the following command:
+Once you have downloaded and installed an EOPA binary in your `$PATH`, you can verify the installation by running the following command:

 ```shell
 # terminal-command